-AND REMEMBER, when it comes to choosing a gray-blue, don’t just choose the one that YOU like, you also need to consider the ones that best suits the products, exposure, and finishings in your room, even if they fall a bit outside of your personal comfort zone.
+AND REMEMBER, when it comes to choosing a gray-blue, don’t just choose the one that YOU like, you also need to consider the ones that best suit the products, exposure, and finishings in your room, even if they fall a bit outside of your personal comfort zone.

 BLUE-GRAY WITH A GREEN UNDERTONE

-- Add a reasonable amount of green to your blue and you’ll get colours like aqua, robins egg, and teal
+- add a reasonable amount of green to your blue and you’ll get colours like aqua, robins egg, and teal

-- Add even MORE green and you’ll get sage green, which is a COOL green (literally and figuratively)
+- add even MORE green and you’ll get sage green, which is a COOL green (literally and figuratively)

-BLUE-GRAY WITH A PURPLE UNDERTONE
+BLUE-GRAY WITH A PURPLE/VIOLET UNDERTONE

 Shown here, Sherwin Williams Jubilee

-- Add ENOUGH purple and you’ll get periwinkle
+- add ENOUGH purple and you’ll get periwinkle

-- Add even MORE purple and you’ll get a purple with a blue undertone (or a cool-toned purple)
+- add even MORE purple and you’ll get a purple with a blue undertone (or a cool-toned purple)

-- A gray-blue with purple is often seen as more romantic and slightly more traditional than the coastal vibe found in gray-blue-greens
+- a gray-blue with purple is often seen as more romantic and slightly more traditional than the coastal vibe found in gray-blue-greens

 And while these are ALL COLD COLOURS, you can definitely adjust the type of blue you see by choosing which way it leans!

-Now, in my experience doing Online Paint Colour Consulting, the requests for a blue-gray with a GREEN undertone GREATLY OUTWEIGH the blue-purple end of things.
+Now, in my experience doing Online Paint Colour Consulting, the requests for a blue-gray with a GREEN undertone greatly outweigh the blue-purple end of things.
 Why?
-Well, I think that generally, blue with a green undertone is a bit easier to coordinate products and furnishings with, having a bit more flexibility compared to blue-purple undertones.
-I’ve also found that with the blue-purple, the purple seems to take over really quick, whereas the green can seem much more passive when tucked inside of a blue undertone.
+Well, I think generally, blue with a green undertone is a bit easier to coordinate products and furnishings with, having a bit more flexibility compared to blue-purple undertones.
+I’ve also found that with blue-purple, the purple seems to take over really quickly, whereas the green can seem much more passive when tucked inside of blue.

 Hands-down, my FAAAVE blue-gray blend.
-Gibraltar Cliffs is a gorgeous, stormy blend of blue and gray with a minor green backdrop.
-This is one that’s REALLY open to interpretation as I’ve had people say it’s GRAY and others clearly see the blue.
+Gibraltar Cliffs is a gorgeous, stormy blend of blue and gray with a decent green backdrop.
+This is one colour that’s REALLY open to interpretation as I’ve had people say it’s GRAY and others clearly see the blue.
 So, it will be up to you as to how it sits in your eyes!

 See more of this HERE

 - Gibraltar Cliffs has an LRV of 30.63, so while it’s got some depth to it, it’s not a terribly heavy colour.
 Not sure what LRV is?
-It could save your paint lovin’ life – Read HERE
+It could save your paint-lovin’ life – Read HERE

 - Sherwin Williams African Gray, which calms things down CONSIDERABLY and removes almost all of the green